 The system is triggered as soon as packaging is opened and begins a countdown to show exactly when a product’s “Use Within” period expires -showing green while the product is safe and red when it is not.

-This coverage was achieved on behalf of the UWI Label by The Holyrood Partnership and can be viewed here.
+This coverage was achieved on behalf of the UWI Label by The Holyrood PR and can be viewed here.